Blog / What Does an Educational Assistant Do? Key Duties and Responsibilities

 In your role as an education assistant, you’ll be doing things like:

-• Getting the classroom ready with all the materials students
+- Getting the classroom ready with all the materials students need

-Organizing and managing classrooms smoothly allows you to directly contribute to a positive learning environment, making you an invaluable part of the teaching team.
+Organizing and managing classrooms smoothly allows you to directly contribute to a positive learning environment, making you a valuable part of the teaching team.

 2. Instructional Support